ArefinAlter/bolt.hackathon/README.md

    - We will not use or store any real personal information (names, addresses, order details) of any individuals.

 ### 3. **Responsible AI Usage**
-   - The AI models will be trained and prompted with generic, non-sensitive data.
    - The system is designed to be helpful and empathetic, with clear escalation paths to human agents when the AI cannot handle a request or a customer is frustrated.

 ### 4. **Privacy by Design**